charis-ant/Information_Systems_Project_1/README.md

 # Ergasia_1_e18011_Antoniadi_Charis
-Repository for assignment 1 of Information Systems course, containing an app.py file and a README file with a detailed description of the project.
+This project is about executing queries for a Mongodb database using the pymongo module of python.
+The app.py file contains nine endpoints, each used for POST, GET, PATCH and DELETE HTTP methods.

 ## Preparation
 Firstly we need to open a terminal window to start docker